cristianecarneiro/Unsupervised_learning_client_segmentation/README.md

 ## Segments/Personas

-The project has resulted in the identification of X customer segments, consisting of Y females and Z males.
-Each segment has been represented by a distinctive 'Persona'.
+The project has led to the identification of X customer segments, comprising Y segments for females and Z segments for males.
+Each segment has been portrayed through a distinctive 'Persona'.

-For detailed profiles of each 'Persona', please refer to the presentation linked here: [insert link].
+For comprehensive profiles of each 'Persona', please refer to the presentation linked here: [insert link].

 ## Methodology